Increase your daily consumption of this mineral with these foods rich in Zinc

 12.3mg | 123% | 360 | 10g | 52g | 23g |

-Calf liver is rich in Zinc, proteins, but, in addition, it is also loaded with Vitamin B12, which helps to maintain the nervous system and healthy blood cells, as well as Vitamin A.
+Calf liver is rich in Zinc and proteins, but, in addition, it is also loaded with Vitamin B12, which helps keep the nervous system and blood cells healthy, as well as Vitamin A.

 Zinc | % DDR | Calories | Total fat | Hydrates | Proteins |